Anheuser-Busch (BUD)

 Born out of a complicated web of mergers and acquisitions, Anheuser-Busch InBev (NYSE:BUD) boasts a powerhouse beer portfolio of Budweiser, Stella Artois, Corona, and local favorites around the world.

-• The good news is that its successful business model is illustrated by its impressive operating margin, and it turbocharged its profits by achieving some fixed cost leverage
+• The good news is that its successful business model is illustrated by its impressive operating margin, and its efficiency improved over the last year as its margin expanded

 StockStory Analyst Team